jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 \end{split}
 $$

-To determine whether the capsule $$j$$ is activated, we use the following equation:
+To determine whether the capsule $$j$$ will be activated, we use the following equation:

 $$
 a_j = sigmoid(\lambda(b_j - \sum_h cost^h_j))
 $$

-In the original paper, "$$-b$$" is explained as the cost of describing the mean and variance of capsule j.
-From the perspective of routing by agreement, I sometimes interpret "b" as a threshold in which how far the votes on $$j$$ need to be agreed to activate $$j$$. $$b_j$$ is learned discriminatively using backpropagation. λ is an inverse temperature parameter which is updated later after each iteration.
-(Explain in later section)
+In the original paper, "$$-b_j$$" is explained as the cost of describing the mean and variance of capsule j.
+From the perspective of routing by agreement, I sometimes interpret "b" as a threshold in which how close the votes on $$j$$ needed to be on each other to activate $$j$$. $$b_j$$ is learned discriminatively using a cost function and the backpropagation.
+In EM routing, we use multiple iterations (default 3 iterations) to cluster the datapoints. λ is an inverse temperature parameter which increases after each EM routing iteration.
+For example, λ is first initialized to 1 at the beginning of the iterations and increment by 1 after each routing iteration.
+The exact scheme is not discussed in the paper and we should experiment different schemes during the training.

+#### EM Routing

-Here is the EM-routing in computing the capsule activation as well as the mean and the variance of the capsule one layer above.
+Here is the EM-routing in computing the capsule activation as well as the mean and the variance (Gaussian model) of the parent capsule.

 <div class="imgcap">
 <img src="/assets/capsule/al1.png" style="border:none;width:40%">